amna-asa/Hand-signs-language-model/README.md

 ## 📁 Dataset

-We use the official **ASL Alphabet dataset** from Kaggle by *grassknoted*, which contains ~87,000 labeled images categorized into 29 classes (A–Z, del, nothing, space):
+I use the official **ASL Alphabet dataset** from Kaggle by *grassknoted*, which contains ~87,000 labeled images categorized into 29 classes (A–Z, del, nothing, space):
 📦 [ASL Alphabet Dataset – Kaggle](https://www.kaggle.com/datasets/grassknoted/asl-alphabet)